Eiffel 65: Zorotl

-Zorotlekuykauo Sushik IV "Zorotl" is a character created by the Bliss Corporation and featured in the videos of "Blue (Da Ba Dee)", "Move Your Body" and "Lucky (In My Life)".
+Zorotlekuykauo "Zorotl" Sushik IV is a character created by the Bliss Corporation and featured in the videos of "Blue (Da Ba Dee)", "Move Your Body" and "Lucky (In My Life)".
 Zorotl was supposed to be a malicious character but since he was designed with a funny round body, the authors of the "Blue (Da Ba Dee)" video decided to portray it as tender, changing the script and giving it a happy ending.
 In 2000, Bliss Corporation made a video for the unreleased Eiffel 65 song "I Wanna Be".
 An alpha version of the video appeared as enhanced content for Eiffel 65's single "Too Much of Heaven".
 The song is credited to Zorotl even though it was recorded by members of Eiffel 65, so Zorotl is considered a virtual group.